Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Model and method

 with $\eta/t=10^{-3}$,

 and the $\mathbf{j}$-th lattice site.
 Here, $P$ is a projection on the particle space: $P=(\hat{\tau}_0+\hat{\tau}_z)/2$ with a Pauli matrix $\hat{\tau}_{0,x,y,z}$ in the particle-hole space.
-We discuss the averaged value of the LDOS in the $y$-direction
+We discuss the averaged value of the LDOS in the $y$ direction

-In the result section, we show the LDOS normalized by zero energy LDOS for a normal metal (N)/FR/DN or an N/NCF/DN junction.
+In Sec.~\ref{sec:results}, we show the LDOS normalized by the zero energy LDOS for a normal metal (N)/FR/DN or an N/NCF/DN junction.
 Here, the Hamiltonian for the normal metal is $H_l$ with $\Delta=0$, and the other parameters are the same as the parameters for SC/FR/DN and SC/NCF/DN junctions, respectively.
 We denote the LDOS for the N/FR/DN or the N/NCF/DN junction as $\bar{\rho}_{j_x,\mathrm{N}}(E)$.

-The Cooper pair amplitude is given by the anomalous (off-diagonal) components of the Green function $F_l(\tilde{z})$ or $\tilde{F}_l(\tilde{z})$.
-Here, we focus on the component $F_l(\tilde{z})$ and it has space and spin degrees of freedom:
+The Cooper pair amplitude is given by the anomalous (off-diagonal) components of the Green's function $F_l(\tilde{z})$ and $\tilde{F}_l(\tilde{z})$.
+Here, we focus on the component $F_l(\tilde{z})$, which has space and spin degrees of freedom: